shinancao/Xib2ObjC/README.md

 Others
 -------
 - The process from xib xml to Cocoa UI Object is influenced by <https://github.com/akosma/nib2objc>.
 - Welcom to advise some other features and open issues.
-If you're interested in this project, kindly hope you could give me some ✨✨.
+If you're interested in this project, kindly hope you could give me a ✨.

 License
 -------